Graduate Resources

 Signatures

 - The only variation from the MIT guidelines for EAPS students is that the Department Head will sign the signature page instead of the Chair of the Graduate Education Committee or Graduate Officer.
-You do not need to get the Department Head’s signature; the Education Office will handle signatures.

 - MIT-WHOI Joint Program students should follows the guidelines for their individual programs regarding the content of the signature page.